Your Survival Guide to Present and Past Tense Verbs

 Eles/Elas/VocêsThey opened without warning.Eles abriram sem avisar.

-Some irregular verbs are especially useful in the past.
-You’ll use (and hear) these all the time.
+A handful of irregular verbs are especially useful in the past.
+You’ll use (and hear) these often.

 SubjectEnglishPortuguese